vhartikainen/protecting-workloads-workshop/docs/builder-session/verify.md

 ## Implement WAF monitoring dashboard using Amazon CloudWatch (Optional)

-Use CloudWatch Dashboards to create a monitoring system for your protection layer.
+If you finish early, use CloudWatch Dashboards to create a monitoring system for your protection layer.
 The following AWS article details this process: https://aws.amazon.com/blogs/aws/cloudwatch-dashboards-create-use-customized-metrics-views/

 Here are some sample of metrics that you can use.
 Starting from top left side, in clockwise order, we have: